Bunkering in Rotterdam

 The application is the tool for the electronic submission of planned bunkering.

 Sea-going vessels can continue to load and unload cargo when they bunker at one of Rotterdam’s terminals.
-In addition to bunkering at a terminal, it is also possible to bunker at one of the special public transhipment facilities (buoys and dolphins).
+It is also possible to bunker at one of the special public transhipment facilities (buoys and dolphins).
 At one specific dolphin set, LNG transhipment has priority over other forms of cargo handling.

 Bunker license for bunker fuel transporter

-The bunker license transporter is compulsory for bunker ships which supply fuel oil and (bio)diesel to seagoing vessels with the aim of bunkering these fuels in a safe, correct and environmentally responsible manner.
+The bunker transporter licence is mandatory for bunker vessels supplying seagoing vessels with the aim of bunkering these fuels safely, correctly and environmentally responsible.
 If you have any questions regarding this, please contact Ron van Gelder, senior advisor at the Harbour Master's Division.

 Quality and sustainability are top priority

-Deliveries in the port are safe, efficient and ecologically responsible, and are handled by some 180 different (often double-hull) bunker ships.
-The largest vessels can transport over 13,000 tonnes at a time.
-As the organisation responsible for the port’s maritime management, the Port Authority ensures that the bunker fuel is transferred safely and correctly.
-A bunkering checklist helps suppliers to choose the right approach.
-At the same time, the Port Authority is a strong advocate of optimising bunkering lead times.
-The Human Environment and Transport Inspectorate (a division of the Ministry of Infrastructure and the Environment) regularly inspects operations on behalf of the Dutch government.
+Supplies at the port are made safely, efficiently, and environmentally responsible using around 180 different (mostly double-hulled) bunker vessels.
+The largest of these can carry more than 13,000 tonnes at a time.
+There are vessels in the port of Rotterdam that can bunker methanol.
+As the port’s nautical manager, the Port Authority ensures that bunkering is carried out correctly and safely.
+A bunker checklist helps suppliers work correctly.
+At the same time, the Port Authority is pushing for optimal turnaround times for bunker operations.
+The Human Environment and Transport Inspectorate of the Ministry of Infrastructure and the Environment conducts regular inspections on behalf of the Dutch government.

 Increase reliability of the bunkering sector

-Since April 2013 a sector-wide cooperation between the Port Authority, the Association The Port Authority, the Association of Dutch Tank Storage Companies (Votob), the Netherlands Petroleum Industry Association (VNPI) and NOVE (Netherlands Organisation for the Energy Industry) work together intensively to better ensure the quality and quantity of bunkers.
-We are also working to make the bunker process more transparent and efficient.
+The Port Authority, the Association of Dutch Tank Storage Companies (Votob), Netherlands Petroleum Industry Association (VNPI) and the NOVE (Netherlands Organisation for the Energy Industry) are working intensively together to further secure the quality and quantity of bunkers.
+We are also committed to making the bunkering process more transparent and efficient.